 Voice processing is central to social functioning.
 A specific brain response to vocal sounds has been described and extensively characterized in the general population but remains critically unexplored in Autism Spectrum Disorder (ASD), a condition mainly characterized by social difficulties.
 The few studies conducted within the ASD population reported contradictory results with either a lack of or a typical brain response to vocal sounds in ASD.
 Hence, it is not clear whether at least some ASD individuals are characterized by a dysfunctional response to vocal sounds and if the discrepancies between the studies are due to sample characteristics.
 This registered report aims to characterize the individual brain response to vocal sounds, for ASD (n=26) and non-ASD (n=26) individuals using an fMRI block-design study contrasting vocal with non-vocal sounds.
-The proportion of individuals showing a specific response to vocal sounds will be compared between groups.
-We hypothesize a lower proportion of individuals showing a specific response to vocal sounds in the ASD group.
+The proportion of individuals showing a specific response to vocal sounds in the ASD group.
 Results from this study might resolve the discrepancies between the results described in the literature.